voodoo3300/python_plentymarkets_api/docs/API_reference.md

 Use the **additional** field to add more values to the response, valid values are:
 addresses, accounts, options, orderSummary, primaryBillingAddress, contactOrders

 [*Output format*]:

+There are currently two supported output formats: 'json' and 'dataframe'.
+The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains subparts in json, that can be split further by the user application.

+#### Plenty BI related data <a name='get-bi-section'></a>

+##### plenty_api_get_contacts <a name='get-bi'></a>

+Get list of raw data files and (optionally) download raw data.

+[*Optional parameter*]:
+**dataName**:  restricts the search results to raw data files e.g. orders,orderItems.
+Multible raw data files can be separated by comma.

+**processStatus**:  Current process status, the status is only changed by internal processing.
+If this filter is used, the filter dataNames may only contain one value.

+**createdAtTimestamp**: UNIX-Timestamp from when daily generated raw data are to be filtered.
+This filter cannot be combined with the following filters: dataNames, processStatus

+**itemsPerPage**: The number of raw data files to be returned.
+In this implemetation the maximum of 100 items is set to default (instead of Plenty's 20)
+The default number of files is 20 and the maximum is 100.

+**sortOrder**: Defines the sort order.
+Possible values are: asc, desc

+If **download** is set to True, the files will be stored.
+If it is set to False, only a file list is returned.

+A download directory can be specified with **download_directory**

+[*Output format*]: